najibghadri/Shapr3DHomework/README.md

  - Front-end + compression + file storage server - EC2 instance Node.js v12.16.3 (lts)
    - **API service** - server.js - handles REST requests, dispatches conversion transactions and connects to database and cache
    - **Compression service** - compress.js - controls the compression binary process, writes to database and cache to update conversion status
-   - Storage - files are stored in a folder on this instance, the files are small stub files with random data.
+   - Storage - files are stored in a folder on this instance, the files are small stub files.
  - Database - PostgreSQL 12.
 RDS instance
  - Cache server - Redis 5.0.6 ElastiCache instance